-This information was updated on 16 August 2021
+This information was updated on 31 December 2021

 The following visitor restrictions are currently in place at Rotherham Hospital.

-For the majority of adult inpatient wards the restrictions are:
+For adult inpatient wards the restrictions are:

 Care Baby Unit:

 - The Trust’s Maternity Services remain committed to facilitating support for

 continue to welcome one support partner at all antenatal appointments, into